 Disclaimer: The views expressed in this publication are views of the authors and do not necessarily reflect the views of the editor/s, the IJIS Advisory Board, or the Study Board for International Affairs at Aalborg University, Denmark.

 Electronic Submission: Submissions must be made through the journal's online Submission Form and in accordance with the Author Guidelines.

 The Interdisciplinary Journal of International Studies was established in 2002 as an initiative of the joint Master degree programmes in Development & International Relations (DIR) and European Studies (ES) at Aalborg University, Denmark, as an independent student-driven and faculty-refereed academic journal to allow current and previous students of these programmes to publish their work.

-The journal is supported by the Study Board for International Affairs, which has been integrated into the Department of Culture and Global Studies (and was formerly in the Institute of History, International and Social Studies).
+The journal is supported by the Study Board for International Affairs, which has been integrated into the Department of Politics and Society.